-Supplies required: Clean lint-free rag, Industrial grease, Magnalube, Loctite 7649 Primer, and Loctite 222
+Supplies required: Clean, lint-free rag, Industrial grease, Magnalube, Loctite 7649 Primer, and Loctite 222.

 - 1. Remove and/or lock out the turbine motor air supply for safety (De-energize all energized circuits such as air and power). - 2.
 Disconnect the air hoses from the turbine motor and compliance air fittings. - 3.
 Remove the deburring tool from the robot or work location. - 4.
-Remove the cutting bur, refer to Section 6.2.1-Bur and Collet Replacement steps 3 through 7. - Using compressed air and a clean rag, remove debris and grease from the outer surfaces of the flexdeburr tool. - 6.
+Remove the cutting bur.
+Refer to Section 6.2.1-Bur and Collet Replacement, steps 5 through 9. - 5.
+Using compressed air and a clean rag, remove debris and grease from the outer surfaces of the deburring tool. - 6.
 Ease the garter spring off the front boot. - 7.
-Remove the (6) M3 button head screws from the boot ring using a 2 mm hex key.
-Remove the boot ring securing the boot to the front of the unit. - 8.
+Remove the (6) M3 button head cap screws from the boot ring using a 2 mm hex key.
+Remove the boot ring securing the front boot to the unit. - 8.
 Remove the front boot. - 9.
 On the air supply block, remove the small M3 set screw visible below/near the spindle air supply port using a 1.5 mm hex key. - 10.
 Using a 3 mm hex key, remove the (2) M4 socket head cap screws securing the air supply block to the side of the unit. - 11.
 Remove the air supply block from the housing flat. - 12.
 Inspect all seals and fasteners for reuse; replace any worn fasteners. - 13.
 Remove the pivot fitting exposed when the air supply block is removed by turning it counterclockwise.
-Be sure to retain the O-ring located around the pivot fitting and the adjacent O-ring placed between the flat and air supply block.
+Be sure to retain the O-ring located around the pivot fitting and the adjacent O-ring placed between the flat and air supply block. - 14.
+Using a 2.5 mm hex key, remove the (4) M3 socket head cap screws from the right and left sides of the housing assembly.